unitedstates/citation/README.md

 }]
 ```

-(The mini-API actually returns a JavaScript object with a key of `results` whose value is the above array.)
+(The HTTP API actually returns a JavaScript object with a key of `results` whose value is the above array.)

 ### Excerpts